 Students pursuing a career in physical therapy have a bright future ahead of them.
-According to the Bureau of Labor Statistics, “Employment of physical therapists is projected to grow 22 percent from 2018 to 2028.”
-The average growth rate for other professions is only 5%.
+According to the Bureau of Labor Statistics, “Employment of physical therapists is projected to grow 21% from 2020 to 2030.”
+The average growth rate for other professions is only 8%.

 With a career in physical therapy usually comes a hefty student loan bill.
 Student loan refinancing for physical therapists could be the key to dealing with loan debt.
 When does refinancing make sense, and when are other repayment options the right choice?